 Who's Afraid of Virginia Woolf? is a play by Edward Albee that opened on Broadway at the Billy Rose Theater on October 13, 1962.
 The original cast featured Uta Hagen as Martha, Arthur Hill as George, Melinda Dillon as Honey and George Grizzard as Nick.
 It was directed by Alan Schneider.
 Subsequent cast members included Henderson Forsythe, Eileen Fulton, Mercedes McCambridge and Arthur Hill.

 In the play, Martha and George, a bitter erudite couple, invite a new professor and his wife to their house after a party.
 There they continue drinking and engage in relentless, scathing verbal and sometimes physical abuse in front of them.
 Martha is the daughter of the president of the university where George works as a history professor.
-Nick is a biology professor (who Martha insists teaches math) and Honey is his mousy,
+Nick is a biology professor (who Martha insists teaches math) and Honey is his mousy, brandy-abusing wife.

-Big Bad Wolf?" from Disney's animated version of The Three Little Pigs; it is revealed in the first few moments of the play that Martha coined the phrase earlier on in the evening at a party.
+The title is a parody of the song "Who's Afraid of the Big Bad Wolf?" from Disney's animated version of The Three Little Pigs; it is revealed in the first few moments of the play that Martha coined the phrase earlier on in the evening at a party.
 Martha and George repeatedly needle each other over whether either one of them found it funny.
 The reference to Virginia Woolf as nothing more than a meaningless pun may reflect something of the tone of the play, combining a reference to high culture with banal, immature schoolyard cruelty.
 The childish nature of this phrase reflects George and Martha's repeated game playing throughout the play.
 In interviews, Albee has said that he asked Woolf's widower Leonard Woolf for permission to use her name in the title of the play.

 Nick and Honey are simultaneously fascinated and embarrassed, and stay even though the abuse turns periodically towards them as well.